ChrisMellor68/Omnik-Data-Logger/README.md

 Yes you can edit config-org.cfg directly.
 However if you want to update the script your settings will be overwritten with the default values.
 By creating config.cfg, you can preserve your settings when upgrading.

+Added: Also - if you clone something and then git push, becuase you DIDN'T add the config.cfg to the repository then you don't accidentally pulish your cherished database passwords.

 ## Development
 To help with development when no sun is present a small simulator script can be